 More so than ever before, cuisine has become a key ingredient in planning our vacations.
 We visit Italy not just to traipse through the museums and wonderful cities and towns, but to experience local Italian cuisine.
 Our visits to France, Spain and Portugal are as focused on eating as they are on viewing.
 We experience them through their cuisine as much as through their history and culture.
 We return from our travels and what we ate is often as much a topic of conversation as what we saw.

-Scandinavia isn't nearly as popular as Italy, France or Spain, and while there's much to see and experience in the region, not least of which an appreciation for a quality of life that these socialistic societies provide, another reason to visit is to enjoy the new Nordic cuisine.
+Scandinavia vacations aren't nearly as popular as Italy, France or Spain, and while there's much to see and experience in the region, not least of which an appreciation for a quality of life that these socialistic societies provide, another reason to visit is to enjoy the new Nordic cuisine.
 Perhaps made most famous by Copenhagen's

 Noma restaurant, rated as the world's best, there are a number of chefs that are running in Noma's footsteps, or finding their own path, in purveying Nordic cuisine.